-The program has world-renowned strengths in functional morphology and human evolution.
-Its primate behavior program covers lemurs to apes, Africa to South America.
+The program has world-renowned strengths in functional morphology, as well as human and primate evolution.
+Its primate behavior program covers lemurs to apes, Madagascar to South America.
 Its archaeology program specializes in the archaeology of the Near East and East Africa, with focuses in the Palaeolithic, Neolithic and early complex societies.

 The IDPAS is committed to remaining true to anthropology's unique approach - an integrated focus that attempts to understand and explain primate and human culture, behavior and biology through time and space.
 The goal is to foster an exciting and demanding scholastic environment that challenges and assists doctoral students seeking to do outstanding anthropological science.